 11. In a counterfactual experiment, we ask how monetary policy would have been set had imputed rent always been based on the "rental equivalence" approach.
 We replace actual CPI in IceQMod with our synthetic measure of CPI, while keeping the model parameters unchanged.
 Additionally, we make the policy interest rate unobservable and assess it using the Kalman filter.
 The chart illustrates two policy rates: the actual policy rate set by CBI (Actual) and the policy rate from IceQMod based on our synthetic measure of inflation (Model implied, synthetic CPI).
+Overall, the policy rate would have been slightly lower on average under our synthetic inflation measure and more volatile.
 There were significant differences between the actual policy rate and the policy rate prescribed by the synthetic measure of inflation between 2005-08 and 2013-21, which were periods of robust house price inflation.
-For most of these two periods, the synthetic measure of inflation (which unlike headline inflation does not include house prices) would have been consistent with a lower policy rate, implying that monetary policy may effectively have been "leaning against the wind" on asset prices.
-However, the differences are likely too small to have had an impact on the decision making of the Monetary Policy Committee.
-While not shown, it is likely that house price inflation would have been higher if monetary policy had followed the synthetic measure of inflation.
-In such a scenario, the central bank could have used macroprudential measures more aggressively if higher house prices were considered a risk to financial stability.
+For most of these two periods, the synthetic measure of inflation (which unlike headline inflation does not include house prices) would have been consistent with a more accommodative monetary policy stance than that chosen by the Monetary Policy Committee, implying that the Committee may effectively have been "leaning against the wind" on asset prices.
+While not shown, it is likely that house price inflation would have been higher if monetary policy had followed the synthetic measure of inflation, though faced with these circumstances, the central bank could have used macroprudential tools to stabilize the housing market.